 - Niche directories

-- Automatically sell and manage spots on your site
+- Automatically sell advertising on your blog

-- Set up appointments and appointment reminders
+- Set client appointments and reminders

 - Automate reservations and bookings